pestipona/MIT-Capstone-Project-Full-Stack-Banking-Application/README.md

 For the **front-end authentication** portion of the **web application**.
 I used **Google's Firebase Authentication Service**.
 This is a **free-tier service** where the only requirement is to have a **Google account**.
 This authentication service works by the **client** requesting for a **Jason Web Token (JWT)** from **Google Firebase** and once authenticated by Google, the **JWT** is passed and can be used to **authenticate** to the **back-end API routes** which are verified using **Firebase SDK** to ensure the request is coming from an **authenticated user**.

-For **user authentication** this consisted of two parts, the first being the **front-end authentication**, and the second part is the **server routes authentication** in the back-end.
-The technology I used to build both authentications is **Google's Firebase Authentication Service**.

 ### 3.2.
 Backend (Web Server):

 #### 3.2.1.
 Runtime Environment: